akhilome/study/courses/learn_to_code_HTML_and_CSS/README.md

 # How To Code HTML And CSS

-This md contains my notes from the course [Learn TO Code HTML and CSS](https://learn.shayhowe.com/html-css/building-your-first-web-page/)
+This md contains my notes from the course [Learn To Code HTML and CSS](https://learn.shayhowe.com/html-css/building-your-first-web-page/).
+Also, [click here](styles-conference/) to access the website built by following this course/book.

 ## Lesson 1